-However, the former structures’ unstable foundations caused land subsidence and uneven terrain, which led ultimately to the site’s closure in 2005 for more than a decade.
-In 2014, the Downtown Brooklyn Partnership issued a request for design proposals, and with financing from the Empire State Development Corporation, commissioned a new design by the well-known landscape architecture firm Quennell Rothschild.
-The property was transferred to NYC Parks in 2018, and the park was completed the following year and renamed for Betty Carter.
+Unstable foundations from former structures caused the site’s closure in 2005 for more than a decade.
+In 2014, the Downtown Brooklyn Partnershipand the Empire State Development Corporation commissioned a new design by Quennell Rothschild landscape architects.
+The property was transferred to NYC Parks in 2018, and the park was completed in 2019.

 Born Lillie Mae Jones on May 16, 1929 in Flint, Michigan, Carter was raised in Detroit by her father, James Jones, a musical director at a local church, and her mother Bessie.
-Carter studied piano at The Detroit Conservatory of Music and shortly thereafter, began singing with Charlie Parker and other great bop musicians.
-She became well known for her impeccable scat singing, bebop, and musical improvisation technique.
-This exposure led her to join Lionel Hampton’s band who dubbed her Betty Bebop which she used as a stage name until she ultimately changed it to Betty Carter.
+Carter studied piano at The Detroit Conservatory of Music and soon after began singing with Charlie Parker and other great bop musicians.
+She became well known for her impeccable scat singing, bebop, and musical improvisation.
+That exposure led her to join Lionel Hampton’s band who dubbed her Betty Bebop which she used as a stage name until she ultimately changed it to Betty Carter.

-After leaving the band in 1951, Carter toured the country and performed at notable venues including the Apollo Theater and The Village Vanguard.
-She subsequently recorded “Baby It’s Cold Outside” with Ray Charles, which made it on to the Billboard top 100 in 1962.
+Leaving the band in 1951, Carter toured the country and performed at notable venues including the Apollo Theater and The Village Vanguard.
+She subsequently recorded “Baby It’s Cold Outside” with Ray Charles, which made it on to the Billboard Top 100 in 1962.

-Other accolades for Carter include numerous industry awards, NEA Jazz Master, and the National Medal of Arts presented by President Bill Clinton in 1997.
-The following year, she lost her battle with pancreatic cancer and died at her home on 117 St. Felix Street nearby in Fort Greene, where she had lived since 1971.
+Accolades for Carter include numerous industry awards, NEA Jazz Master, and the National Medal of Arts presented by President Bill Clinton in 1997.
+She died at her Fort Greene home at 117 St. Felix Street where she had lived since 1971.